Skoda Kodiaq review

 Boot space

-The Kodiaq’s boot is massive and right up with the class best.
+The Kodiaq has one of the biggest boots in its class.
 Officially the capacity is 910 litres but that probably doesn’t mean a lot to you.
 The point is it’s easily enough to swallow a couple of pushchairs or several large suitcases.
 And when you fold down the rear seats, the space available more than doubles so you effectively have more cargo space than a small van.

-There’s a height-adjustable boot floor (except on the PHEV version), which creates a separate compartment beneath the main floor area.
-This also levels out the step when the second-row seats are down.
+There’s a height-adjustable boot floor (except on the plug-in hybrid version), which creates a separate compartment beneath the main floor area.
+That also levels out the step when the second-row seats are down.

-“The Kodiaq is not only slightly bigger than the previous version, but the gap between the front and rear wheels is greater, too.
-This means there's even more rear seat space than before, which is great when you consider the previous car was already strong in this area.” – Darren Moss, Deputy Digital Editor
+“The new Kodiaq is not only slightly bigger than the previous version, but the gap between the front and rear wheels is greater too.
+There's even more rear seat space than before, which is great when you consider the previous car was already strong in this area.” – Darren Moss, Deputy Digital Editor

 Buying & owning